Reading the data

 How to read the data

 ADII scores range from 0 to 100.
 The higher the score, the greater the level of digital inclusion.
-ADII scores are relative: they allow comparisons across different social groups and geographic areas, and over time.
+ADII scores are relative: they allow comparisons across different social groups, different geographic areas, and over time.

 Each of the Index dimensions – Access, Affordability and Digital Ability – are equally weighted to derive the total Index score.